igroff/epiquery/README.md

 a coffescript based transform the file must end in '.coffee', while javascript files can end in '.js' or have no extension (theory: convenience).

-Transform modules must export a single function that will be given the response object (prior to JSON serialization) as shown above, the transform function must return something for epiquery to respond with.
-Theoretically this returned value will be derived from the input data, but that's up to the transform author.
+A transform module must export a single function.
+The function will be given the response object and may return anything as output, including an object not related to the input. epiquery will call `JSON.stringify` on the output and return it as the response.

 Here's a simple example of a transform that doesn't change the response but logs it so you can check it out.
 This file would be put in